toberoo/protractor-plus/README.md

 Helper Functions to deal with protractor testing.
+All of them return a promise.

 **Example usage in protractor conf file.**